Sting of Death: Production

 Sting of Death is a regional horror film, following film historian Brian Albright's definition.
-Regional films in general "were conceived, produced and often distributed entirely in corners of the country not typically associated with the entertainment industry - from the backwoods of Utah to the bayous of Louisiana to the outer boroughs of New York.
-Made with little regard to genre convention, or in some cases even any basic knowledge of filmmaking, by the 1970s" - just a few years after Sting of Death was made - "these regional indies were at the vanguard of horror cinema."
+Regional films in general "were conceived, produced and often distributed entirely in corners of the country not typically associated with the entertainment industry—from the backwoods of Utah to the bayous of Louisiana to the outer boroughs of New York.
+Made with little regard to genre convention, or in some cases even any basic knowledge of filmmaking, by the 1970s"—just a few years after Sting of Death was made—"these regional indies were at the vanguard of horror cinema."
 Such films were made on low budgets with actors (often amateurs) and crews who were local to the shooting location.
 In this movie the Everglades and nearby locations in southern Florida were used as exteriors, while interior filming was done at the home of producer Flink.
 Underwater sequences were shot at Rainbow Springs, the same site used for Creature from the Black Lagoon (1954).

-Although listed in the credits as "Special Singing Guest Star," Sedaka does not physically appear in the movie.
+Although listed in the credits as "Special Singing Guest Star", Sedaka is not visible in the movie.
 He is only heard singing "Do the Jellyfish" as the students perform the dance during the pool party.
-The song is included on the Sedaka LP Oh Carol: The Complete Recordings 1955-1966, released on Bear Family Records in 2003.
+The song is included on the Sedaka LP Oh Carol: The Complete Recordings, 1955–66, released on Bear Family Records in 2003.

 Release

-In the US, the double bill of Death Curse of Tartu and Sting of Death "played nationwide in 1967 and did fairly well," according to "actor/stuntman/amateur makeup artist Doug Hobart."
-For release in the UK, Sting of Death was granted an X-certificate by the BBFC on June 10, 1968.
-The UK version of the film was cut to a running time of 78 minutes 13 seconds, although details of the exact nature of the cuts are not available.
+In the U. S., the double bill of Death Curse of Tartu and Sting of Death "played nationwide in 1967 and did fairly well," according to "actor/stuntman/amateur makeup artist Doug Hobart."
+For release in the U. K., Sting of Death was granted an X-certificate by the BBFC on June 10, 1968.
+The U. K. version of the film was cut to a running time of 78 minutes 13 seconds, although details of the exact nature of the cuts are not available.
 The X-cert meant the film could only be shown to persons age 16 or older.
-The film was distributed in the US by Thunderbird International Pictures to help fulfill an annual need for inexpensive horror double features which were timed to coincide with April 15, the traditional season opening of drive-ins in the northern part of the country.
-UK distribution was handled by Border Films.
+The film was distributed in the U. S. by Thunderbird International Pictures to help fulfill an annual need for inexpensive horror double features which were timed to coincide with April 15, the traditional season opening of drive-ins in the northern part of the country.
+U. K. distribution was handled by Border Films.